Andrew Heaney: Pitching style

-Heaney is an overhand pitcher with a long stride.
-He throws three pitches: a four-seam fastball that averages 92 mph and can touch 95 mph, a curveball at 80 mph, and a changeup at 84 mph.
-In 2022 with the Los Angeles Dodgers, Heaney added a "sweeping" style slider to his repertoire.
+Heaney was a low three-quarters pitcher with a long stride.
+He threw three pitches: a four-seam fastball that averages 92 mph and can touch 95 mph, a curveball at 80 mph, and a changeup at 84 mph.
+In 2022 with the Dodgers, Heaney added a "sweeping" style slider to his repertoire.

 Personal life

 Heaney and his wife, Jordan, met in high school and married in 2014.
 In 2019, they implemented a dog therapy program at Children's Hospital of Orange County.